ehzShelter/rushShell/Readme.md

 ps utility helps to determine pgid, ppid, pid , you can kill PID and many more .. for instance, kill [Running PID]

+######5.
+• A process is the basic unit of execution
+    ● it’s the unit of scheduling
+    ● it’s the dynamic (active) execution context (as opposed to a program, which is static)
+• A process is sometimes called a job or a task or a sequential process.
+• A sequential process is a program in execution; it defines the sequential, instruction-at-a-time execution of a program

+    Fork() system call to create a new process
+    •
+    int fork() does many things at once:
+      ● creates a new address space (called the child) ● copies the parent’s address space into the child’s ● starts a new thread of control in the child’s address space ● parent and child are equivalent -- almost
+        – in parent, fork() returns a non-zero integer – in child, fork() returns a zero.
+        – difference allows parent and child to distinguish •
+    int fork() returns TWICE!

 ######6.
 Usually, parent prints first most of the time, though this may vary due to OS architecture